Laura Michaels' MinGW FAQ

 My favorite Open Source tools (and some freeware ones too) are mentioned on my Switching to Open Source page.

 Some of the Open Source tools I like to use required patches to get them to work.
-I've started a patches page to keep track of fixes I've had to do for code on various operating systems and compilers.
+I started a patches page to keep track of fixes I've had to do for code on various operating systems and compilers.
 The page includes some patches for Open Source programs that build using MinGW.
+I ended up with so many patches, I can no longer put them all up on one page.
+They are a large part of the LM BLD project which is providing me with a way to document all the patches I've needed to get applications to build successfully they way I want them to.

 I am a proponent of Open Source and Creative Commons style projects, so you may be wondering why I copyrighted this FAQ rather than using a GNU or Creative Commons licensing scheme.
 At the time I originally wrote the FAQ, I was monitoring the mingw32 mailing list daily and updating it as new and frequent questions appeared.
 I did not want versions of it proliferating all over the web, especially as it was a work in progress.
 I was hoping to keep the FAQ up-to-date and accurate.
 There's no way I could ensure the information I was disseminating was accurate and up-to-date if there were old copies being distributed elsewhere.
 My original intention was to have one copy only and other sites were welcome to link to it if they needed to refer to information.
 Please note that anyone distributing versions of this FAQ or the original versions is in violation of copyright laws.
 If you see old versions of the FAQ, please let the distributors know.
 If you have an old copy of the FAQ at your web site, please remove it.
-Please link to the current official MinGW FAQ at the MinGW web site or if you want, you can link to the unofficial alternative version you are currently reading at my web site.
+Please link to the current official MinGW information (typically at the site where you downloaded your particular fork of MinGW).
+If you want, you can link to the MinGW FAQ you are currently reading at my web site.
 I also believe strongly in fair use.
 You have the right to keep a copy of this document or various incarnations for personal use (not for distribution purposes).

 Since I'm no longer maintaining the official FAQ, I will not be updating this document nearly as often as I used to update the original.
 I have, however, decided to keep the copyright license intact, since I still intend to be updating the document and still do not want a proliferation of out-of-date MinGW documents widely distributed.
 I feel it's more beneficial to the community to have a place to go for reliable information on the project, rather than having several old, outdated copies on as many web sites as possible.
 Several web sites might reach more people, but if developers are unhappy with the product because the documentation is wrong or not user friendly, it's a disservice to that Open Source project.
-If you're as excited about the prospects of MinGW and what it can do as I am, then please link or refer people to the official MinGW web site instead of copying dated documentation.
-Also, please participate and help them keep the new MinGW wiki up-to-date and accurate.
+If you're as excited about the prospects of Open Source projects like MinGW and what they can do as I am, then please link or refer people to the official web sites instead of copying dated documentation.
+Also, please participate and help these projects keep their documentation up-to-date and accurate.
 Thank you.

 To the main page.